Shopify/react-native-skia/README.md

 - Build the Skia libraries with `yarn build-skia` (this can take a while)
 - Copy Skia headers `yarn copy-skia-headers`
 - Run pod install in the example project

+### Publishing

+- Run the commands in the `Building` section
+- Build the Android binaries with `yarn build-android`
+- Build the NPM package with `yarn build-npm';

+Publish the NPM package manually.
+The output is found in the `dist` folder.